lminimalist/promesse-finance-api/README.md

 # Promesse Finance API

-Goal: create an apified version of Yahoo Finance where you can fetch JSON stocks data using HTTP (e.g https://hostname/AAPL/price) instead of manually downloding the csv from Yahoo Finance website.
+Goal: create an apified version of Yahoo Finance where you can fetch JSON stocks data using HTTP (e.g https://hostname/AAPL/price) instead of manually downloading the CSV data from Yahoo Finance website.

 ![
 ](https://i.imgur.com/QD9pkZW.png)